graphgrid/graphgrid-sdk-python-examples/README.md

 The next step is to start running a local CDP deployment.

-Download CDP ai-edition (version 2.0) from https://www.graphgrid.com/cdp-downloads/ and visit https://docs.graphgrid.com/2.0/#/ for more information.
+Download CDP ai-edition (version 2.0) from https://www.graphgrid.com/cdp-downloads/ and visit https://docs.graphgrid.com/ for more information.

 # Build DAG docker image
 We need to build a docker image based on our dockerfile.
 This image is what Airflow uses when the DAG is triggered.
+Be sure to `COPY` the necessary files for your DAG.

 ```bash
 docker build -t graphgrid-sdk-python-examples .